ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 * variables mode: reads the global variables that were supported in v22 and converts them to the parameter maps used in v23, *only if there is an equivalent parameter for a variable* (most variables are supported).
 This mode:
   * is a reliable mechanism and is safe to use long-term (although you may wish to update your themes anyway, to get the benefits of the new configuration system like better validation)
   * does not support [variables removed with no equivalent parameter](#variables-removed-with-no-equivalent-parameter) - if you were using one of these variables, you will need to write new CSS selectors to achieve the same effect.
 Generally, the reason why we have removed some variables is that it is simple to write CSS to achieve the same effect.
   * does not modify your CSS selectors.
-If you are using any of the [renamed CSS classes](#renamed-CSS-classes) you will need to update your CSS selectors
+If you are using any of the [renamed CSS classes](#renamed-CSS-classes) you will need to update your CSS selectors.
 * legacy mode: attempts to make themes written for v22 and earlier work in v23.
 This mode:
   * is intended to be used as a temporary solution for graceful migration to v23 for apps with many or complex themes, allowing these apps to update to v23 immediately and then gradually migrate their themes at a later date
   * generates new CSS and uses Sass `@extend` directives to alias old names to new names
   * is a "best effort" solution - it will support the majority of use cases for the majority of apps, but you may need to tweak the result by adding new CSS rules to cover edge cases where the automated conversion did not work perfectly

-## What has changed

-Prior to this release, the primary way of customising a theme in ag-Grid was to define Sass variables, so if you wanted to change the header background colour you'd define the `$ag-header-background-color` variable.

-We considered our DOM class attributes and CSS structure to be an implementation detail, not a public API.
-But several years of using Sass variables has taught us the limitations of this approach.
-There were never enough variables - every custom theme wants to make changes that we don't provide variables for, so needs to contain CSS rules as well as variable definitions.
-On the other hand, there were too many variables!
-Adding more variables was not the solution, because they are hard to discover - you need to check the documentation, rather than using the browser developer tools to find out a class name.

-In v23 we have moved from configuring themes using global variables to using maps of parameters.
-Many parameters are direct equivalents of variables in v22, but this is not always the case:

-* We provide parameters for complex use cases where changing the value of a parameter makes multiple changes across the grid.
-* For simple use cases like changing the color of a single element, the recommended method is now to create a CSS selector e.g. `.ag-component-name { background-color: red }`.
-We have removed variables that do something that can be achieved with a simple CSS selector.
-* We have added many new css classes and renamed existing ones for consistency, to improve the experience of styling the grid using CSS selectors.

-The net effect is that custom themes will be simpler to write, and will break less between releases.

-### Themes are now configured using parameter maps
+### Themes are now configured using parameters

 We have moved from global variables to passing configuration to themes as a map of key/value parameters: